jupyterlab/extension-examples/log-console/log-messages/README.md

 ```
 <!-- prettier-ignore-end -->

-It is worth noting that with this approximation you only will be able to send messages to the log console if you have a notebook opened.
-In addition, if you have more than one notebook opened, the messages will be sent to the active notebook or the most recently focused, that means if you are changing from one to another, every message will be sent to a different source and will be shown when you are focused in this notebook.
+It is worth noting that with this approximation you will only be able to send messages to the log console if you have a notebook opened.
+If you have more than one notebook opened, the messages will be sent to the active notebook or the most recently focused notebook.
+It means that if you are changing from one notebook to another, every message will be sent to a different source and will be shown when the notebook gets the focus.

 <!-- prettier-ignore-start -->